 - Place your beef soup bones, stew meat or ham hock in the middle of your Instant Pot. (you could add diced leftover ham too but a ham hock is delicious)

-- Add all vegetables and cup of uncooked pearled barley around ham hock, then pour broth in.
+- Add all vegetables and garlic + 1 cup of uncooked pearled barley at the top, then pour broth in.
 Do not stir, just make sure barley is submerged in liquid.

 - Close your lid and steam valve and set to high pressure for 30 minutes.
-Then do a quick release when done.
+Then a quick release at the end.

-- Lift lid and remove ham hock.
+- Lift lid and remove ham hock or beef bones.
 On a cutting board remove all bones and fat, discard those.
-Dice your meat up into bite size pieces or shred.
+Dice your meat up into small bite size pieces or shred.
 Put meat back into your Instant Pot and stir.

 - Serve!I did not add any salt or seasonings because the flavors in the ham hock permeated the soup and gave it a wonderful flavor, it didn't need anything else at all as far as we were concerned but you could add salt and pepper to taste.